Configuring AWS Outposts Rack with Private Connectivity

 Partner-managed accounts can apply a Partner Deal to a service.
 For more information, see Associating a Deal with a Service.

-• Megaport Marketplace Visibility – By default, the Port is private to your enterprise and consumes services from the Megaport network for your own internal company, team, and resources.
-When set to Private, the Port is not searchable in the Megaport Marketplace. (however, others can still connect to you using a service key).
-Click Public to make the new Port and profile visible on the Megaport network for inbound connection requests.
-It is possible to change the Port from Private to Public after the initial setup.
-For more information on setting up a Megaport Marketplace profile, see Creating a Megaport Marketplace Profile.
+Megaport Marketplace Visibility – By default, each service is private to your enterprise and consumes services from the Megaport network for your own internal company, team, and resources.
+When set to private, the service is not searchable in the Megaport Marketplace, however, others can still connect to you using a service key.
+Megaport Marketplace visibility is controlled on your Megaport Marketplace profile.
+For more information about how to make your service visible to the Megaport Marketplace, see Adding services to your profile.

 Note